 The aguaymanto is a fruit native to the Peruvian Andes.
 It was cultivated in the Sacred Valley of the Incas and its consumption was reserved for the Inca nobility.
-Thanks to its nutritional properties, its bittersweet taste and pleasant smell, it has conquered several markets in the European Union and the United States.
-It is also a powerful antioxidant with high levels of vitamins A, B and C, calcium, iron and phosphorus.
+Thanks to its nutritional properties, bittersweet taste, and pleasant smell, it has conquered several markets in the European Union and the United States.
+It is also a powerful antioxidant with high levels of vitamins A, B, and C, calcium, iron, and phosphorus.
 Therefore, it is perfect to strengthen the immune system.
 It is also an ingredient in gourmet cuisine and international cocktails.

 Alpaca clothing :